frozzel/LLM-Training-Server/README.md

 <div>
 <a href=""><img src="https://github.com/frozzel/LLM-Training-Server/blob/28aa285985a8fde97537d617d0ace899047476a0/chatgptbanner.webp" align="center" height="" width="100%" ></a></div>

-# Node.js Server for Testing and Training LLMs with OpenAI's ChatGPT API
+# Node.js Server for Training LLMs with OpenAI API

-Welcome to the Node.js server repository for testing and training Large Language Models (LLMs) utilizing OpenAI's ChatGPT API.
+👋 Welcome to the Node.js server repository for testing and training Large Language Models (LLMs) utilizing OpenAI's ChatGPT API.
 This server acts as a flexible platform to interact with and extend language model functionalities through various testing and training protocols.

 ## ✨Features✨